MicrosoftDocs/windows-dev-docs/windows-apps-src/design/devices/designing-for-tv.md

                     "Windows.Xbox");
 ```

 Then, you can make the appropriate adjustments to your UI in the code block following this check.
-An example of this is shown in [UWP color sample](#uwp-color-sample).

 ## Summary